- Become a Member Today! It's Quick & Easy.

 Crude oil production in Alaska has been going strong since the 1960s.
 Now there are plans to build a new natural gas pipeline that would bring gas from Prudhoe Bay to the Lower-48.

-The current Alaska governor, Sarah Palin, has been a major proponent of the pipeline and vows that most pipeline jobs will to to Alaskans.
+The former Alaska governor, Sarah Palin, was a major proponent of the pipeline and vowed that most pipeline jobs will to to Alaskans.
 But experts predict there will be a major worker shortage.
 The same holds true for the Canadian aspect of the project.

 On a related note, another pipeline project is taking shape as well.
 Learn more as an OilJobFinder member.